 - Manufactured home that meets FHA requirements

-- Income, assets, monthly living expenses, and credit history may be verified.
+- Income, assets, monthly living expenses, and credit history will be verified.

 - Tenure - equal monthly payments as long as at least one borrower lives and continues to occupy the property as a principal residence.